 A typical agreement with outsourcing partner includes a clause to provide support between one to three months after development is over.
 During the initial development phase, there not much thought given to how the development will be slowly transition over to the in-house team.
 Typically such an uncomfortable discussion with outsourcing company is postponed till the initial development is complete.
+Sometimes even the source code is kept completely in the control of outsourcing partner till the time comes for any transition which can cause complications during transition.
 If the business team is on-boarding customers during MVP development and sees enough traction, the product is ready to scale to the next level.
 In such a case, changes to current features based on customer feedback or new feature requests based on market discovery start pouring in.
 The company needs faster turn-around times, reduced communication issues and thinks this can be resolved with more in-house control.
 If the founding team is pitching to investors, they would like to see a strong internal tech team.
 This creates a catch-22 situation for a typical, early-stage, self-funded startup where there is no significant revenue and no funding but need to fund an internal team quickly to achieve it.
 It takes a while to build a strong team and then transition them to the existing product.
 During MVP phase, entrepreneurs try to stretch every dollar till funding and have wait-and-watch approach for such difficult decisions.
 So when the time comes for transition, some companies might evaluate desperate options like luring away developers from outsourcing partner even with non solicitation clause in contract.
 For companies, the process becomes easy if these discussions are started early.
 A startup founder should begin these discussions with outsource partner as soon as they start seeing enough traction or are near to closing their investment round.
 There are three distinct ways to achieve a proper transition.

 You can acquire an entire outsourcing team to take your product forward.
 This works well if the team is small and have very few other customers.
 This can be achieved progressively from partner relationship to retainer plus equity to eventual acqui-hire.
 This way you have a way to judge the technical capability and cultural fit.
 In the longer term the outsource employees should also be contractually bound to join you full time in the event of another round of funding or exit.